Skip to main content

 High-Energy Astrophysics Laboratory

-CASS has a long-history of designing X-ray satellites and Gamma-ray instrumentation.
+UC San Diego has a long-history of designing X-ray satellites and Gamma-ray instrumentation.
 Today, active balloon-borne gamma-ray satellites are being designed and built at UCSD with detector testing and instrument development.
-Gamma-ray programs are active in COSI, GAP experiment, and NuStar.
-PIs: Professor Steve Boggs and Dr. Rick Rothschild.
+Gamma-ray programs are active in Compton Spectrometer and Imager (COSI), GAP experiment, and NuStar.
+PI: Professor Steve Boggs

 COSI